 PPS access management framework allows only qualified users to access protected resources.
-The policies are created to allow or deny access to resources based on user's role and user's endpoint device.
+The policies are created to allow or deny access to resources based on user's role and user's endpoint device compliance.
 The access management framework comprises of the following key elements:

-- User roles
+- User Roles

-- Authentication realm
+- Authentication Realm

-- Sign-in policy
+- Sign-in Policies